fledge-iot/fledge/docs/quick_start/installing.rst

     to the end of the file.

     .. note::
-       We exclusively provide support for Bullseye and Buster (armv7l) versions.
-Use specific version name of the Raspberry Operating System you have installed.
+       We only offer support for Bullseye on both armv7l and aarch64 architectures, as well as Buster on the armv7l architecture.
+Use the specific version name of the Raspberry Operating System you have installed.

   - Users with an Intel or AMD system with Ubuntu versions should ensure compatibility with their respective platforms, should run